As we explored the area, we were continuously coming across an unfamiliar word ‘söğüşçü.’ He who is a maker of söğüş.

 Dinner was served.
 Dinner was eaten, and yes, dinner was enjoyed.

 - If you can put the fact that you’re eating brain out of your head, we highly recommend this addition.
 The texture is very soft and acts as a moistening agent for the sandwich.
 Think bread sauce.

 - We spoke to the waiter as best we could and he told us, proudly, that söğüş is famous in Izmir and all the meat is from sheep, not cows.

 - ACO is a chain throughout Izmir with some eateries in other areas of Turkey.
 The one we went to is on Kıbrıs Şehitler Caddesi in Alsancak (view on our map).
-(If you use Foursquare, you'll see lots of tips and recommendations on there for ACO and other söğüş eateries around Izmir.)

 - We chose to have a bit of everything and each kebab cost 8 TL.
 We didn’t need to eat for the rest of the evening.